pnija/bmiproject/README.md

-# Bmi django-project
+# Bmi Calculator django-project

-## Running the Project Locally
+## Getting Started

 First, clone the repository to your local machine: